Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 for now, levels layouts are uniquely identified by a string.
 It's a bit of a hack, but we will use any ID beginnig with "EDITOR" to refer to unsaved layouts open in the editor

+maybe we can use some more general thing like ids beginning with `*` to indicate that the rest of the name follows some specialized structure
+    we may want to also use reserved names for things like randomly generated or modified levels or something

 we really need to just completely rewrite the logic for how warps work at this point, since they will need to just hold an id instead of level name